The Clippers' True Trade Plans For Kawhi Leonard, Paul George, Russell Westbrook

 Although their specific dates are different, both Leonard and George are eligible to sign contract extensions worth up to $220 million over four years this offseason.
 That would mean each player would earn an average of *gulp* $55 million per season.

-Is a four-year, $220 million extension worth giving to one player who missed a whole regular season and two postseasons due to a torn ACL in addition to a third postseason because of a torn meniscus in the same knee most recently?
+Is a 4-year, $220 million extension worth giving to one player who missed a whole regular season and two postseasons due to a torn ACL in addition to a third postseason due to a torn meniscus in the same knee most recently?

 President of Basketball Operations Lawrence Frank declined to reveal whether he expects Kawhi Leonard and/or Paul George to sign those extensions this summer.